aklinker1/zeta/README.md

 app.listen(3000);
 ```

-Without a schema adapter, Zeta will throw an error when trying to access the `/openapi.json` endpoint.
+Without a schema adapter, Zeta will throw an error when trying to access the `/openapi.json` endpoint, but it's not needed if you only want to validate inputs and response bodies.

-### Composing Multiple Apps
+## Composing Multiple Apps

 By default, apps are "isolated" from any apps they're added to.
 That means hooks added to the child app (other than global hooks) are NOT "added" to the parent app by default.